12 July, 2018 |0 Comments

 A min off 3oz but it all depends on the flow off the river.
 If you are using a lead which is to small you will no about it as once the rod is on the buzzer it will keep bleeping and you will see the line moving with the flow off the river.
 If this happens change up an by an oz or two.

-Do I need a heavier rod than a use for fishing a lake?
+Do I need a heavier rod than I use for fishing a lake?

 I use two sets for my river work.
 I have a set of 10ft 3lb test curve for smaller tighter areas but if I have the space I will use my 12ft 3.75 test rods which are a bit beefier than your normal lake rods.

-If i was on the bank I would spod if it was at distance but make sure you judge the flow by knowing the depth and the flow.
+If fishing beyond hand-feeding range I like to use a spod but make sure you know what sort of depth and flow you are casting into and account for this when casting out so you know your feed is landing in the right area.
 If the flow is flowing right to left, spod more to the right of where you wish to cast so the bait lands over your chosen area.
 If I am fishing closer in then I tend to use a catapult if you don’t have a boat.

 I would air dry my baits and glug them using a re-hyrdation or concentrated dip liquid to make it harder for crayfish and other nuisance species from pulling it off the hook.
 By glugging my hookbaits and leaving them to soak for a long time the carp will find them more quickly due to the added attraction.
 I also like to add salt to the hookbaits especially after spawning time.